 Dr. Barbara J. Terry, Community Advisor

-We are a University of Kansas affiliated research center in Kansas City, Kansas dedicated to promoting children’s social well-being and academic achievement by improving the quality of their care and educational experiences through the use of evidence-based practice.
+We are a University of Kansas research center based in Kansas City, Kansas.
+Our mission is to promote children’s social well-being and academic achievement by improving the quality of their care and education through the use of evidence-based practices.

 - Building collaborative partnerships with community agencies, organizations, schools, and individuals to help identify problems and generate solutions.

 - Sustaining a work environment that promotes collegiality, supports diversity, and promotes the well-being and professional development of all employees.

 - Promoting the next generation of researchers who understand the value of working in community settings.·

 JGCP Principles - All research, development, and dissemination at JGCP is guided by the following principles:

 - Evidence-based: All practices disseminated by JGCP are supported by empirical evidence, and those that are under development are building an evidence base using scientifically rigorous methods appropriate for the target population and setting.